 Obtaining stock records from a broker or administrator

 If you do not have employee purchase records -- or did not input your lot-and-cost information into your broker's system -- for a particular time period before 3/1/2002, you can use the current version of the HPAA spreadsheet to help estimate the average cost basis for the various spinoff shares over that period.
 (Note that current spreadsheet is dated April 7 -- version 14 since 2004.)
-Step-by-step process to help you find all your stock, protect it from being treated as abandoned property, and prevent double taxation.
+Step-by-step process to help you find it, protect it, and prevent double taxation.
 Start the process at Employee Stock

 If your ESPP shares (from 2000